 When a game is over, a dialog should announce if they won or lost and ask the user if they want to play again.
 Your dialog should have yes and no buttons.
+(A cancel button is allowed in addition.)
 If they lost this dialog box must show them what the correct answer was.

 All user input and output should be done using

 javax.swing.JOptionPane class, which display dialog boxes.

 Your project must be a stand-alone program, not an applet.

 The program should use the class

 generate the numbers (which is easier than using